 Picture Books for Beginning Readers

-These picture books are best for beginning readers because they have repetitive patterns and are easily predictable.
+These picture books are best for beginning readers (K-1) because they have repetitive patterns and are easily predictable.

 Eric Carle’s Brown Bear, Brown Bear This is a classic children’s favorite for many reasons.
 It has animals, a predectable cadence & the illustrations are great!